totemo/watson/README.md

 ### Manipulating the Vector and Outline Displays

 Watson draws vectors (arrows) from each edit to the next edit which is more recent, provided that the distance in space between the edits is greater than the minimum vector length.
-The default minimum length is 4.
+The default minimum length is a configuration setting that defaults to 4.0.
 To draw vectors between all edits:

-    /w vector length 1
+    /w vector length 0

+The above command sets the minimum vector length for the current session.
+The minimum vector length can be permanently changed to that value using:

+    /w config vector_length 0

 To hide, show or toggle the vector display: